theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/setup-in-sap/index.md

 ---
-title: Setup in SAP
+title: SAP Customization
 description: SAP user rights, customization and installation of custom function modules
 ---

 This section covers user rights and customization topics for the SAP Basis.<br>
-For information on [supported SAP systems](../setup/requirements.md/#supported-sap-systems-and-releases) and other IT topics, see [Setup for Admins](../setup/index.md).
+For information on [supported SAP systems](../setup/requirements.md/#supported-sap-systems-and-releases) and other IT topics, see [Setup](../setup/index.md).

+{% include "sap-customizing/sap-customization.md" %}

 ### Popular Topics